Alami64/cs589_week_10_hw3/readme.md

-# CS589 Week 10 Homework 4
+# Answer Generation and Text Search System

 ## Description
-This repository contains the assignments and solutions for the CS589 course, specifically for Week 10, Homework 4.
-It's focused on advanced concepts in computer science and programming.
+This project focuses on generating answers from a given text using machine learning and natural language processing techniques.
+It utilizes the Cohere platform for embedding texts and generating responses to specific queries, making it an advanced tool for text analysis and answer retrieval.

-## Installation and Setup
+## Installation
-Follow these steps to set up the project:
+To set up the project, follow these steps:

-1. **Clone the Repository**:
-   - Clone this repository to your local machine using `git clone https://github.com/Alami64/cs589_week_10_hw4.git`

-2. **Install Requirements** (if applicable):
+1. **Set up a Virtual Environment**:
+   - Create a virtual environment: `python -m venv venv`
-   - Navigate to the repository directory.
+   - Activate the virtual environment:
+     - Windows: `venv\\Scripts\\activate`
+     - macOS/Linux: `source venv/bin/activate`

+2. **Install Requirements**:
-   - Install necessary dependencies: `pip install -r requirements.txt`
+   - Install the required packages: `pip install -r requirements.txt`

+3. **Environment Variables**:
+   - Create a `.env` file in the project root.
+   - Add your Cohere API key and other necessary configurations to the `.env` file.

 ## Usage
-Navigate to the specific homework or assignment folder and follow the instructions provided within each sub-directory for running and testing the codes.

-## Features
-This repository includes various assignments and their solutions, showcasing practical applications of computer science theories and programming practices.
+The system allows users to input a block of text and pose questions to it.
+Utilizing the Cohere API, it embeds the text, searches for relevant parts, and generates answers.
+The main functionalities include:

+- **Text Embedding**: Embeds a given text for efficient searching.
+- **Article Searching**: Searches the embedded text for relevant content based on a query.
+- **Answer Generation**: Generates answers to questions based on the search results.